flutter/website/web-analogs.md

 {:toc}

 <div class="begin-examples"></div>
 This page is for users who are familiar with the HTML and CSS syntax for arranging components of an application's UI.
 It maps HTML/CSS code snippets to their Flutter/Dart code equivalents.

+The examples assume:
+* The HTML doctype is set to HTML5, and the CSS box model for all HTML elements is set to [quirks mode](https://css-tricks.com/box-sizing/), for consistency with the Flutter model.
+   {% prettify css %}<!DOCTYPE html>

+   {
+     box-sizing: border-box;
+   }
+{% endprettify %}
+* In Flutter, the default styling of the "Lorem ipsum" text is defined by the `bold24Roboto` variable as follows, to keep the syntax simple:
+  {% prettify dart %}
+  TextStyle bold24Roboto = new TextStyle(
+      color: Colors.white,
+      fontSize: 24.0,
+      fontWeight: FontWeight.w900,
+  );
+{% endprettify %}

 ## Performing Basic Layout Operations

 The following examples show how to perform the most common UI layout tasks.

-### Aligning Text
+### Styling and Aligning Text
+Font style, size, and other text attributes that CSS handles with the font and color properties are individual properties of a [TextStyle](https://docs.flutter.io/flutter/painting/TextStyle-class.html) child of a [Text](https://docs.flutter.io/flutter/widgets/Text-class.html) widget.

 In both HTML and Flutter, by default child elements or widgets are anchored at the top left.

 <div class="lefthighlight">
 {% prettify css %}
 <div class="greybox">